⚖️ Understanding The Law the Right Way | Traffic Stops Explained — Rights and Legal Boundaries (Chapter Six)

 You are not free to leave.

-And that fact triggers constitutional limits.
+That fact alone triggers constitutional limits.

 Even minor violations carry legal weight — because once a vehicle is stopped, the law governs everything that follows.